Raw XML files can be viewed in all major browsers.

 Don't expect XML files to be displayed as HTML pages.

-Look at this XML file: note.xml
+Look at the XML file above in your browser: note.xml

-The XML document will be displayed with color-coded root and child elements.
+Notice that an XML document will be displayed with color-coded root and child elements.
 A plus (+) or minus sign (-) to the left of the elements can be clicked to expand or collapse the element structure.
 To view the raw XML source (without the + and - signs), select "View Page Source" or "View Source" from the browser menu.

 Note: In Safari, only the element text will be displayed.
-To view the raw XML, you must right click the page and select "View Source"
+To view the raw XML, you must right click the page and select "View Source".

-Viewing some XML documents will help you get the XML feeling.
+Viewing some XML documents will help you get the XML feeling:

 An XML CD catalog